CSUSBIndependentStudy/centos/BASE.md

 To operate remotely as root, you must now login as a user in the wheel group, and then use sudo to become root as follows.

     sudo su -

-## Install tools (optional)

-Install locate to make it easy to find files.
-Run updatedb if file of interest was created after last running updatedb.

-    yum install mlocate
-    updatedb